CZ-NIC/fred-docs/EPPReference/CommandStructure/SendAuthInfo/SendAuthInfoDomain.rst

 -------------------------

-The ``<domain:sendAuthInfo>`` element must declare the ``domain`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:
+The ``<domain:sendAuthInfo>`` element must declare the ``domain`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child element:

 * ``<domain:name>`` **(1)**  – a domain name as :term:`eppcom:labelType`.